 1. Kennywood.
 (Submitted on August 29, 2014, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 29, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 252 times since then and 3 times this year.
-Photos: 1, 2, 3. submitted on August 29, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 29, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 242 times since then and 7 times this year.
+Photos: 1, 2, 3, 4. submitted on August 29, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.